Kowalskiexe/tournament-bot-template/README.md

 # Tournament bot template / sample bot

-This is a minimalistic sample bot for a tournament to demonstrate how such bot could be made.
+This is a minimalistic sample bot for [tournament](https://github.com/Kowalskiexe/tournament-judge) to demonstrate how such bot could be made.

 This sample bot can also be used as a template to create your own bot in Python.